dmort27/panphon/README.md

 * **tense**: tense
 * **long**: long

 Inspiration for the data in these tables is drawn primarily from two sources: the data files for [HsSPE](https://github.com/dmort27/HsSPE) and Bruce Hayes's [feature spreadsheet](http://www.linguistics.ucla.edu/people/hayes/IP/#features).
-It has since be re-rationalizeds based on evidence from a wide range of sources.
+It has since been re-rationalized based on evidence from a wide range of sources.
 As such, any special relationship to these prior inspirations has been eliminated.

 The IPA Character Table `ipa_bases.csv` is intended to contain all of the unmodified segmental symbols in IPA, as well as all common affricates and dually-articulated segments.
 It is meant to be augmented by the rule-driven application of diacritics and modifiers.